Jeffrey Sonnenfeld

-Jeffrey A. Sonnenfeld (born 1 April 1954) is the Lester Crown Professor in the Practice of Management at Yale School of Management, and Senior Associate Dean for Leadership Studies.
+Jeffrey A. Sonnenfeld (born 1 April 1954) is an American academic with a speciality in studying business leadership and management.
+He is the Lester Crown Professor in the Practice of Management at Yale School of Management, and Senior Associate Dean for Leadership Studies.
 Sonnenfeld is best known as the founder and CEO of Chief Executive Leadership Institute (CELI), affiliated with Yale University.

 Sonnenfeld is known for convening Yale's semi-annual CEO Summits, which have drawn thousands of CEOs from across decades for off-the-record peer-to-peer conversations.
 In his personal capacity, he has informally advised thousands of CEOs as well as multiple U.S. presidents and nominees from both parties, including Joseph Biden, Donald Trump, Bill Clinton, and George H. W. Bush as a conduit between top business and political leaders.
 He is the first academician to have rung the opening bells of both the New York Stock Exchange and the Nasdaq Stock Exchange, having done so 10 times.
 Sonnenfeld is a member of the board of Lennar, the leading American homebuilder, as well as IEX, Atlas Merchant Capital, and the Ellis Island Honor Society.
 Sonnenfeld was appointed by Connecticut Governor Ned Lamont to serve as co-chair of Advance CT, where he currently leads the state’s economic development, including attracting and retaining leading global businesses and developing the state’s workforce.

 Biography

 Early life

 Born in Philadelphia on April 1, 1954, to Jewish parents, Jeffrey Sonnenfeld is the son of Burton Sonnenfeld, a men's clothing retailer, and Rochelle Sonnenfeld, a healthcare and community leader.
 Sonnenfeld's mother, Rochelle, originally immigrated to the United States from the former Russian Empire in the 1920s.
-Sonnenfeld earned his AB, MBA, and PhD degrees from Harvard University.
+Sonnenfeld earned his BA, MBA, and PhD degrees from Harvard University.
 At age 26, he joined the faculty of the Harvard Business School where he taught for 10 years.

 Career

 After a decade at Emory University, Sonnenfeld joined the faculty at Yale, bringing with him the CEO College and launching the Chief Executive Leadership Institute.
 At Yale, he built a new department of Executive Programs, offering 35 programs a year to roughly 2,000 top leaders with sessions in New Haven, New York City, Beijing, New Delhi, Mumbai, and Shanghai, and opened Yale University's first outpost in Washington, D.C., in 2011.
 His 2007 book, Firing Back (with Andrew Ward, Harvard Business School Press), studies the paths to resilience for felled CEOs, as well as victims from natural disasters, warfare, and other forms of disruption and adversity.

-At Yale SOM, Sonnenfeld teaches the popular course "Strategic Leadership Across Sectors", which is consistently the school's most popular and oversubscribed course.
-Sonnenfeld's previous students from Harvard, Emory, and Yale have gone on to become CEOs and leaders in a wide variety of fields.
+At Yale SOM, Sonnenfeld teaches the popular course "Strategic Leadership Across Sectors".
+Sonnenfeld's previous students from Harvard, Emory, and Yale have gone on to become successful in their respective fields.